staslos/pub_gm_mcp/README.md

 # pub-gm-mcp

-An MCP server that turns Claude Desktop into an OSR-style Game Master for published TTRPG adventures.
+An MCP server that turns Claude Desktop into an OSR-style Game Master for solo TTRPG play.

 You provide the adventure text.
 Claude parses it, persists the structured data, and runs narration during play — following Old School Renaissance principles: information is earned, danger is real, and the GM never volunteers what the players haven't looked for.